How To Finance a Car From a Private Seller

 At BECU, a loan processor reaches out within 24-48 business hours after receiving your documentation.
 If your loan is approved, a loan processor schedules your signing appointment.

-4. Close on Your Loan
+4. Close On Your Loan

 5. Contact the Seller To Finalize the Sale